ronaldo0010/Mitigating-SYN-Flood/README.md

 This process is the 3-way handshake to establish a Client-Server connection [Fox, 2019]

 ## TCP SYN-Attack
-* Malicious client sends 1 part of 3-way handshake, SYN packet.
+* Malicious client sends 1 part of 3-way handshake, SYN segment.
 * The server notices this flow, allocates resources for the connection
-* The server acknowledges by sending a TCP SYN ACK packet and continues waiting for the client's response.
+* The server acknowledges by sending a TCP SYN ACK segment and continues waiting for the client's response.
-* The client continues sending these TCP/IP requests to establish various TCP connections.
+* The client continues sending these TCP/IP segments to establish various TCP connections.
 * Indefinitely, the server can run out of resources allocated to these connections - resulting in deadlock, and possible valid TCP connections being dropped.
   [Scholz, 2020]